General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Proposed method

 \subsubsection{Bounding the directional derivative}

-As it was mentioned, a local bound for the directional derivative in the form from \eqref{eq:bound_for_dd} is used to compute functions $\xi, \hat{g}$ from Theorem \ref{theor:main}.
-However, in case of complicated form of conditional density in \eqref{eq:density}, it may be unfeasible to construct an exact bound.
-Instead, we propose to use a numerical procedure to bound directional derivatives of smoothed model:
+A bound for the directional derivative in the form from Eq. \eqref{eq:bound_for_dd} is used to compute functions $\xi, \hat{g}$ from Theorem \eqref{theor:main}.
+However, in the case of a complicated form of conditional density from Eq. \eqref{eq:density}, it may be unfeasible to construct an exact bound.
+Instead, we propose to use a numerical procedure to bound directional derivatives of the smoothed model.
+The gradient of the smoothed classifier with respect to the parameters of transformation has the following form: